 4. PARKING SURFACES.
 Driving and parking are allowed on paved areas only.
 Only service and emergency vehicles are allowed in the Mall area.
 No parking is permitted on the grass or anywhere that is not marked for parking.

 5. PARKING AREAS.
 (Refer to Campus Map.) a.
 General Parking: All lots are designated for general daytime and evening parking.
-Parking stickers or temporary hang tags are required at all times. b.
+Parking stickers or temporary hang tags are required at all times.
+Students, staff and faculty must park in general open spaces and cannot park in any space that is restricted, reserved.
+Vehicles must be parked legally. b.
 Overnight Parking: Only resident students are permitted to park on the College campus overnight (2:00–6:00 a.m.).
 (See the Campus Map for locations where overnight parking is permitted.) c.
 Visitor Parking: Only bona fide campus visitors may use the marked visitor spaces.
 Faculty, staff, and students who may have delayed registering their vehicles will receive a citation for parking in visitor spots. d.
 Motorcycle Parking: Motorcycles must be registered and are permitted to park in designated areas only.
 The locations are indicated on the enclosed map.
 NOTE: Motorcycles are not permitted inside buildings.
 This applies even if the gas tank has been removed. e.
 Handicapped Parking: Handicapped drivers must display the appropriate rear view mirror placard or license plate issued by the State of Illinois.
 State law requires that the authorized holder of the placard or license be present when the parking privilege for persons with disabilities is used.
 NOTE: City police can ticket persons illegally parked in handicapped parking in private parking areas.
 For more information about the Persons with Disabilities Parking Program, please contact the Office of the Secretary of State at: (800) 252-8980 or http//www.sos.state.il.us. f.
 Loading Zones: Adjacent to some campus buildings, loading zones have been provided and specifically identified.
 Loading zones are for the use of persons who are actively loading or unloading.
 They are for short-term convenience and not to be used as parking spaces.